CadenFinley/CJsShell/README.md

    ```bash
    cjsh --version
    ```
 ### Testing and POSIX Compliance

 CJ's Shell includes a comprehensive test suite with over 200 POSIX compliance tests to ensure reliability and standards compliance:

+This test can be ran from the root of the repository.

 ```bash
 # Run the complete test suite